 Use Your Willow Water

-- Soak your cutting for several hours in full strength willow rooting hormone and then plant as you normally would.
+- Soak your cuttings for several hours in full strength willow rooting hormone and then plant as you normally would.
 The soak will give them an extra boost.

 - Use your willow concoction to water in your new cuttings.
 Two willow waterings should be enough to give them a good start.

 Making and using DIY Willow Water is a frugal and healthy alternative to powdered rooting hormone.
-Try it today and let us know how your planting is going.
+Try it today and let us know how your new plants are doing.